Vincent Bolloré: Career

 In January 2008, he showed interest in becoming a shareholder of famed, but troubled, Italian car manufacturer Pininfarina.
 In 2014, as Vivendi president he decided to invest in the Italian telecom company Telecom Italia and in the Italian broadcaster Mediaset, controlled by Berlusconi family's holding company Fininvest.
 The Bolloré Group also has important positions in the economies of several former French colonies in Africa (in particular Ivory Coast, Gabon, Cameroon, and Congo).
 On 24 April 2018, Bolloré was brought into custody for questioning concerning perceived links between discount rates for political consulting (through Havas) and port concessions in Lomé, Togo; and Conakry, Guinea.
 He was subsequently indicted for "corruption of foreign agents", "falsification of documents", and "complicity in breach of trust".
 If found guilty, he could face a maximum fine of €1 million and up to 10 years' imprisonment.
+On 19 March 2026, Le Monde and Mediapart reported that Bolloré was brought to trial to face corruption charges.

 As a result of the Universal Music Group IPO at Euronext Amsterdam, Bolloré came to hold 18 percent of UMG shares.
 He officially retired as chair of the family business on 17 February 2022.

 Personal life

 Bolloré married Sophie Fossorier in 1977 with whom he has four children, including Yannick.
 In the mid-1990s, he separated from his wife and started a relationship with one of Sophie's sisters.
-Sophie and Bolloré's divorce finalised in 2004.
+Sophie and Bolloré's divorce was finalised in 2004.
 He was the brother-in-law of politician Gérard Longuet.
 In 2021, Bolloré was the companion of Anaïs Jeanneret, a French writer.
 He is a close personal friend of former French President Nicolas Sarkozy.
 It has been said that their friendship goes back over 20 years.
 Sarkozy has been criticized for accepting vacations from Bolloré, as was president Georges Pompidou with his father, Michel Bolloré.
 They have both stated that no conflict of interest exists.

-Bolloré was described in July 2024 as "a vocal supporter of Marine Le Pen's hard-right party."
+Bolloré was described in July 2024 as "a vocal supporter of Marine Le Pen's hard-right party", the National Rally.